dsw7/DSW-Thesis/thesis_Met-aromatic_workdir_LOWLEVEL/README.md

-### Met-aromatic LOW LEVEL routine
+## Met-aromatic low level routine
 ---
 A low level object oriented package for running the Met-aromatic algorithm.
 See DSW thesis for a theoretical description.
+Met-aromatic data is first collected using ```runner.py``` which loads data into a MongoDB database.
+The script ```analyze.py``` runs a set of queries on the MongoDB database and returns meaningful data which can be redirected for storage.

+### Usage: runner.py
+---
 To run the program:
 ```
 $ python runner.py <args>